sabre-io/xml/README.md

 * XML is written and read sequentially.
 * All XML elements map to PHP classes and scalars.
 * Elements generally contain either just text, just sub-elements or nothing all.
 * Elements are represented by classes.
-A class has a serialize() and a deserialize() method.
+A class has a serializeXml() and a deserializeXml() method.
 * Namespace prefixes must be completely ignored by an xml reader.

 This is not your average XML library.
 The intention is not to make this super